ywatanabe-dev/fake-theta/README.md

   > ~/R0010015.JPG
   ```

-## To Do
+## TODO

-- [ ] Support dynamic responses simulation according to internal states of the camera.
+- [ ] Support dynamic responses simulation according to internal states of the camera
-- [ ] Support completely-reproduced error responses for each model.
+- [ ] Support completely-reproduced error responses for each model
-- [ ] Add parameter validation of APIs.
+- [ ] Add parameter validation of APIs
-- [ ] Support non-required parameters for each command.
+- [ ] Support non-required parameters for each command

 ## License